-Scottish PR agency Holyrood Partnership has enhanced its team with the appointment of former journalist Kirsty Taylor.
+Scottish PR agency Holyrood PR has enhanced its team with the appointment of former journalist Kirsty Taylor.

-Kirsty, 25, joined the Holyrood Partnership after a stint working in the Edinburgh Festival Fringe Society’s press and marketing team, where she helped international arts companies promote their work.
+Kirsty, 25, joined the Holyrood PR after a stint working in the Edinburgh Festival Fringe Society’s press and marketing team, where she helped international arts companies promote their work.

 The Edinburgh public relations specialist was co-founded by Scott Douglas and Raymond Notarangelo and counts among its clients Scottish Water, the Care Commission and a wide range of private sector businesses in diverse sectors.